proxystore/proxystore/docs/guides/streaming.md

 it only needs to know that a chunk is ready in order to dispatch a task which will actually consume the chunk.
-This is where a stream of proxies is beneficial---the processes reading from the [`StreamConsumer`][proxystore.stream.StreamConsumer] is receiving lightweight proxies from the stream and passing those proxies along to later computation stages.
+This is where a stream of proxies is beneficial---the processes reading from the [`StreamConsumer`][proxystore.stream.interface.StreamConsumer] is receiving lightweight proxies from the stream and passing those proxies along to later computation stages.
 The bulk data are only transmitted between the data generator and the process/node computing on the proxy of the chunk, bypassing the intermediate dispatching process.